 We have prepared these lists of questions as a guide for you to use.
 They can help you get information about your:

-Think about which questions are useful for you, or if you have any other questions that are not on these lists.
+Think about which questions are useful for you.
+Also think about any other questions that are not on these lists.

 Before a diagnosis: